 Clearbrook understands how challenging it can be to care for a loved one with a disability.
-Our LIFE (Living and Learning in Family Environments) Program provides home-based services for families who prefer their family members, ages three and older, receive services in their home.
+Our Home-Based Services provides home-based services for families who prefer their family members, ages three through adulthood, to receive services in their home.

 - Support in the comfort and familiarity of your home and community.

 - Services to promote skill development and community integration.

 - Coordination with other programs in which family members may participate.

 - As a leader in home-based services, Clearbrook provides training and support to Service Facilitators throughout the state through a network called the Home-Based Workgroup.

 The Home-Based Services Program supports and assists families to effectively meet the needs of their family member.

 - Clearbrook’s Home-Based Services Program is the largest provider of home-based services in Illinois.